 Auckland road rage shooting car found by police

-The car police say was used in the road rage shooting of a teenaged girl has been found.
+The car police say was used in the road rage shooting of a teenaged girl on Tuesday night has been found.

-Police announced they found the grey 2009 Mazda Axela on Kelvyn Grove in Hillpark, Manurewa on Thursday.
-They had also carried out a search warrant at an address.
+On Thursday, police announced they found the grey 2009 Mazda Axela on Kelvyn Grove in Hillpark, Manurewa on Wednesday night.

+They said they also carried out a search warrant at an address on Kelvyn Grove.

+However, when Stuff spoke to the owner of the property that was searched, they said the owner of the Mazda didn't live there.

 READ MORE: